M. A. G. Osmani: Rebuilding the Mukti Bahini

 From April to June Osmani toured to boost morale and gather information, meeting with his Indian counterparts and setting up the Bangladeshi command structure.
 The Indian Army launched Operation Jackpot; by mid-June Bengali soldiers were driven into India, developing the infrastructure for a sustained, coordinated guerrilla campaign.
 Although the Bengali high command had begun to rebuild and redeploy Mukti Bahini units in mid-May, in June and July, Mukti Bahini activity slacked off and the insurgency faltered.
 Running the war was difficult because of the shortage of trained officers.
 From 17,000 active-duty Bengali soldiers (Army and EPR) who faced Pakistan on 25 March 1971, about 4,000 were taken prisoner.

 A sector coordinators' conference, chaired by Prime Minister Tajuddin Ahmad, was held by the government in exile from 10 to 15 July.
 Osmani was absent on the first day of the conference, since he had resigned as commander-in-chief the previous day.
-A group of Bengali officers had discussed the creation of a war council, headed by Ziaur Rahman with the sector commanders as members, and Osmani was expected to become defence minister.
+A group of Bengali officers had discussed the creation of a war council, with the senior army officers as members.
 The plan, presented by Q. N. Zaman and supported by Ziaur Rahman, was for a separate operational wing to run the war and lessen the burden on Osmani.
 Osmani, possibly misinterpreting its intent, resigned, but returned to his post the following day.
 The conference defined the operational area, strength, command structure and role of the Mukti Bahini.
-Osmani remained commander-in-chief with M. A. Rab as chief of staff and A. K. Khandker as deputy chief of staff.
+Osmani remained commander-in-chief with M. A. Rab as chief of staff.
 Bangladesh was divided into 11 combat sectors, with commanders selected (or reconfirmed) for each.
 Of the eleven proposed sectors eight were organized and active by July, with sectors five and eleven following in August.
 Sector 10 (east of Teknaf and Khagrachari) was never activated, and it was incorporated into sector one.

 The Mukti Bahini was divided into regular forces and freedom fighters.
 The regular forces consisted of defecting Bengali soldiers and retired Pakistan Army and EPR personnel.
-They were organised into three battalions, later known as Z, K and S Force.
+They were organised into three brigades, later known as Z, K and S Force.
 The shortage of trained regular troops meant that most of the forces were former EPR troops or new recruits.
 Trained army, EPR and police personnel were formed into sector troops: lightly armed conventional units commanded by army officers.
 The freedom fighters were primarily deployed within Bangladesh.